What Are Accounting Controls? Types & Examples

 - Updating the accounting manual of the business to modify or correct processes that are susceptible to fraud or error

-- Updating the accounting software regularly to solve software errors in the old version; if you’re using QuickBooks Online, you don’t have to worry about this because web-based accounting software is always updated
+- Updating the accounting software regularly to solve software errors in the old version

 - Releasing memorandums to instruct accounting employees for minor updates and remedies